Ahmed-Adel-Hekal/Generate_Celebrity_Faces/README.md

 the code may take a lot of time and consume a lot of resources so it better to use cloud services .<br />
 helper.py is code that prepare data for you save you alot of time and efforts give you chance to focus on your project.<br />

+## Code overview
+This code is based on GANS.
+It contains 2 main functions discriminator and Generator . <br />
+### Generator : <br />
+The generator part of a GAN learns to create fake data by incorporating feedback from the discriminator.<br /> It learns to make the discriminator classify its output as real.<br />
+### Discriminator :<br/>
+The discriminator in a GAN is simply a classifier.
+It tries to distinguish real data from the data created by the generator.<br /> It could use any network architecture appropriate to the type of data it's classifying.
 ## Built With
 1 - [tensorfow-v1](https://www.tensorflow.org/) - The web framework used<br />
 2 - [PIL](https://python-pillow.org/) - python image library<br />